Large Black: Characteristics

-The Large Black is a long, deep-bodied pig, well known for its hardiness and suitability for extensive farming.
-Large Blacks are best suited for pasture-based farming due to their strong foraging and grazing ability, which efficiently converts poor quality feed into meat.
-It is the only pig breed in Britain to be all black, and this helps protect the pig from sunburn in sunny climates.
-Temperamentally, the Large Black is a very docile breed which is easily contained by fencing.
-This is partly because its large, drooping ears obscure its vision, although they also help to protect the face and eyes while the animal is foraging, especially when rooting in dirt.
+The Large Black is a long, deep-bodied pig; it is hardy and forages well, so is suitable for extensive farming.
+It is entirely black, with black hair and blue-black skin, the only all-black British pig; the black skin can give some protection from the sun in tropical climates.
+The Large Black is a docile breed and is easily contained by fencing.
+This is partly because its large, drooping ears obscure its vision, although they also help to protect the face and eyes while the animal is foraging, especially when rooting for food.